Choosing Computers & Laptops for your Photography Business

 If you’re equipping a laptop, an ultra fast processor could be something of a double edged sword at times.
 That’s because laptops are getting smaller and thinner so there isn’t a lot of space inside them for good airflow.
 Powerful processors generate heat - the more powerful the processor, the more heat it gives off.
 When the temperature goes up, the fans kick in (often loudly) and your laptop may even shut down entirely if cooling becomes problematic.

-Most of the well specified laptops I’ve seen of late have thermal problems or quirks, at least before some important tweaks have been made.
+Most of the well specified laptops I’ve seen and used of late have thermal problems or quirks, at least before some important tweaks have been made.
 In an attempt to mitigate this the manufacturers will usually ‘throttle’ the performance of the more powerful laptop CPUs.
 This means you’re not getting the processing speeds you’ve paid for.
 It also means your fans will kick in sooner and louder, which can be incredibly annoying.
-For this reason a less powerful processor can result in better performance in a laptop.
+For this reason a less powerful processor can result in better performance in a laptop at times.
 This is because it will have slightly lower power requirements, it doesn’t run as hot, and the manufacturer of your laptop won’t have applied as much throttling.
 For that reason alone many buyers prefer an i5 to an i7 in laptops – the performance can be smoother and ultimately more stable as a result.
 On paper the performance difference between i5 and i7 (of the same generation) through benchmarking, can be from 9-20%, depending on the activity.
 But once those processors are under load, inside the small chassis of a laptop, the performance advantage can vanish, and the more powerful chip can start to fall behind as thermal throttling kicks in.
-It’s also worth pointing out that an i5 processor may give you a bit of extra battery time from your laptop.
 Can anything be done to reduce thermal problems and throttling - to get the best from the more beefy chips?
 Read on …..

 Is it Possible to Reduce Heat Output in a Laptop?